As a Christian Why See a Therapist?

-Perhaps you are a Christian and wondering if therapy is for you, or wondering if a therapist will give you advice that is contrary to the Bible.
-Do you find yourself are asking “Is therapy even something as a Christian I should entertain, much less actually do?
-What if my church says therapy is contrary to Christian values?
-Or I’ve been talking to my pastor, isn’t that good enough?
+Maybe you are a Christian wondering if therapy is for you, or wondering if a therapist will give you advice that is contrary to the Bible.
+Do you find yourself are asking “Is therapy even something as a Christian I should think about, much less actually do?
+What if my church believes therapy is contrary to Christian values?
+Or, I’ve been talking to my pastor, isn’t that good enough?
 I’ve been praying and praying and nothing has happened, is it time to see a counselor?
 If I need psychological help does it mean that I’m a bad Christian or I don’t trust God enough, or have enough faith?”

-For many people, especially Christians, it can produce anxiety to even consider seeing a marriage and family therapist.
+For many people, especially Christians, even considering seeing a therapist can produce anxiety.
 There is a lot on the line; people often think “I’m a Christian.
 Shouldn’t I already be fine?
 I can’t have emotional problems; I just need to change my thinking.”
 So when you finally make the decision to see a therapist you want someone who will share your values; someone who will give you guidance that will be in harmony with your beliefs.
 This is especially important because in therapy you are emotionally vulnerable and you need to know you are safe, that you won’t be steered in the wrong direction.
+You need to know that your therapist understands and accepts your beliefs.
 Working with a therapist who shares your values and won’t judge you for needing to work through emotional issues can be very healing on several levels.

 Seeking help from a Christian therapist